 MATH-3323 Linear Algebra

 A study of the theory and computations of linear algebra.
 Topics include matrix and vector operations, least squares, linear transformations, eigenvalues and eigenvectors.
-Prerequisite: MATH 1312 or MATH 1308 or consent of instructor.
+Prerequisite: MATH 1312 or consent of instructor.

 MATH-3326 Introduction to Abstract Mathematics